Noah Ritter: Career

 Within days of the original interview at the Wayne County Fair, Ritter was interviewed by numerous local and U.S. national news outlets.
 He appeared on the TODAY Show, and Good Morning America.
 He was interviewed by ABC correspondent Gio Benitez for ABC World News Tonight with Diane Sawyer.

 A week later, Ritter's words were turned into an auto-tuned song by the Gregory Brothers on their YouTube Channel, Schmoyoho.
 The song's YouTube video now has more than 13 million views.

 A month later, Ritter debuted in his first commercial for Freshpet pet food.

 Ellen DeGeneres hosted Noah as a special guest more than a half dozen times on the 12th season her talk show, The Ellen DeGeneres Show.
 He had the opportunity to meet celebrities including Jim Carrey, Ariana Grande, Chris Pratt and Sofia Vergara.

 In 2017, Ritter was a child-judge on the reality TV show The Toy Box.
 He was the only child-judge from Season 1 to also appear Season 2.

 On August 4, 2024, WNEP-TV meteorologist and reporter Jeremy Lewan, conducted a follow-up interview of Ritter and his Grandpa Jack in the exact location at the Wayne County Fair he was interviewed exactly a decade earlier.
 Lewan rode the teacup ride with Ritter and his grandfather, and asked Ritter about his thoughts of the ride as a teenager.
 He said it was a "little less cramped" when he rode 10 years prior.
 The 10-year follow-up interview also went viral, with more than 2.8 million views on YouTube: WNEP's 3rd most popular video ever.
-The video was amplified further across TikTok and Instagram.
-WNEP's top 3 most-watched news stories are related to Noah Ritter.

 Ritter now frequently posts updates of his life, along with his Grandpa Jack on his YouTube channel, theapparentlykid1968.

 Personal life

-Ritter now lives in Upper Pottsgrove', Pennsylvania and is currently attending Pottsgrove High School.
-He plays on the Pottsgrove High School Boys Varsity Football team.
 As a child, Noah had an affinity for dinosaurs, and aspired to become a paleontologist.

+As of 2014, Ritter lived in Upper Pottsgrove Township, Pennsylvania, and later attended Pottsgrove High School, where he played on the Pottsgrove High School Boys Varsity Football team.